TwilioDevEd/employee-directory-node/README.md

   ```

 ### How To Demo
-1. Text your twilio number the name "Thor"
+1. Text your twilio number the name "Thor".
 1. Should get the following response:

    ```